 At a minimum I have a few longer runs mapped onto a loose schedule and then I will try to fill in the blanks on a weekly basis while diligently keeping track of what I am doing using my fancy Garmin fenix 3 HR and Strava.
 I am sure it will be fine.
 Not worried at all.
 Nope.

 And now comes the final bit.
 I quit my job at the end of March.
 This was a reasonably long time in coming.
 There was a sudden, seismic shakeup in Engineering's senior management in early December, which left a significant void of leadership that never got filled in.
 Then a couple developers got fired a month later and while the reasons may have been valid, it was sudden and not communicated particularly well.
 Hiring of developers also reached a standstill, so the team I was promised to help me build a top-priority project never appeared.
-Finally, all of these things combined to make an Engineering team that was unfocused, uncertain, understaffed, and regularly ineffective.

 What's next?
 No idea.
 Again.
 I joined Vacasa because it was in Portland and thought it was time I tried a more stable, reliable, and larger company.
 A nice, steady paycheck with benefits and hopefully the chance to learn a different kind of development thanks to more data, more money, and a larger team.
 It was a good idea, simply did not pan out.
 It is clear to me now that I need to be in a leadership position with a company whose product I believe in.
 Vacation rentals is not really my passion and I would rather lead senior engineers than be part of their chorus.